 An incremental backup is taken during the previous day to shorten system downtime of the final backup, and is incorporated into the final backup.
 An incremental backup does not interrupt the system and no services are stopped.

-Final backup processes
+Final backup process

 A final backup requires between five minutes and one hour of system downtime, depending on the size of the cluster.